Green school ground with Mobilane’s storm-proof Green Screens

 As part of the full refurbishment of Broederschool Molenberg, the city of Heerlen in the Netherlands, gave the instruction to construct a green playground on the roof terrace.
 During break time, children can now safely play on the school’s first floor, unsupervised.
 In order to safeguard the children’s safety, 36 Green Screens with ivy of Mobilane were planted in planters on the outer edge of the ‘roof playground’, which measures 14 by 28 metres.
-The wooden planters were raised to 75 cm in order to discourage children from climbing on top of them and rubber tile supports have been laid underneath the planters.
+The wooden planters were raised to 75 cm in order to discourage children from climbing on top of them and rubber tile supports have been laid underneath the planters and the screens are storm-proof.

 Landscape gardener Alex Gisbertz from Beek, who carried out the work: “Fortunately they didn’t go for boring grating, but for a green, natural solution.
 Apart from a green look, the ivy screen also catch particulates.
 To make it more interesting we opted for green and multi-coloured ivy.
 Local residents will also be happy with an additional green aspect in their neighbourhood.
 We’re thinking of fitting some other roofs with Mobiroof sedum cassettes.”